 They can benefit your facility by providing you with environmentally-friendly rodent control.
 All they ask in return from you is daily food, water, and a safe shelter away from the elements or other wildlife.

 The Responsibility of the Owner

-If you choose to adopt a barn cat from us, you would be responsible for providing them with daily food, clean water, proper shelter, and veterinary care if needed.
+If you choose to adopt a working cat from us, you would be responsible for providing them with daily food, clean water, proper shelter, and veterinary care if needed.
 All of our barn cats are spayed or neutered, vaccinated, microchipped, and ear-tipped prior to being placed in your new location.

 The staff and volunteers at the Humane Society of Greater Dayton are happy to work with you to provide guidance to make the brief transition from our shelter to your location a success.
-If you like more information on welcoming a barn cat into your facility, please contact us.
+If you like more information on welcoming a working cat into your facility, please contact us.